-We detected 6,878 customers using Adobe Audience Manager and 53 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (13%) and the most common company size is 1,001-5,000 employees (24%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We detected 8,675 companies using Adobe Audience Manager and 83 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (12%) and the most common company size is 1,001-5,000 employees (24%).
+We find new customers by monitoring new entries and modifications to company DNS records.

-Source: Analysis of 100 job postings that mention Adobe Audience Manager
+Source: Analysis of job postings that mention Adobe Audience Manager (using the Bloomberry Jobs API)

 Job titles that mention Adobe Audience Manager